jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 1863.0
+>The average increase in cases for the last seven days is: 1921.0
 >
 >This is the highest the 7 day average increase in cases has ever been.
 >
->The last time cases per day was lower than this was Oct 17 2020: 2 days ago.
+>The last time cases per day was lower than this was Oct 18 2020: 1 day ago.
 >
->The seven day average then was: 1824 cases.
+>The seven day average then was: 1863 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Sep 27 2020.
+>The lowest 7 day average reported cases per day in the last three weeks was on Sep 28 2020.
 >
->This was 22 days ago.
-The average was 929 cases per day.
+>This was 21 days ago.
+The average was 948 cases per day.
 >
->The current 7 day average case rate is an increase of 100.5 percent with respect to that minimum.
+>The current 7 day average case rate is an increase of 102.6 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 95
+>The average increase in hospitalizations per day for the last seven days is: 104
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Sep 27 2020.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Sep 28 2020.
 >
->This was 22 days ago.
-The average was 63 hospitalizations per day.
+>This was 21 days ago.
+The average was 68 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 50.8 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 52.9 percent with respect to then.

 ### Raw data
 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 1562.0
+>The increase in cases from yesterday to today: 1837.0
 >
 >The last time cases per day were this high was Oct 17 2020: 2 days ago.
 >
 >The case rate then was 2234 cases.
 >
->The last time cases per day were lower than this was Oct 13 2020: 6 days ago.
+>The last time cases per day were lower than this was Oct 18 2020: 1 day ago.
 >
->The case rate then was 1447 cases.
+>The case rate then was 1562 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)